ibm-cloud-docs/discovery-data/projects.md

 To create a project, complete the following steps:

 1. Open the *Projects* page by selecting **My Projects**.
 1. Click **New project**.
-Name your project, and then choose a project type.

-    Choose the project type that best fits your needs.
-Otherwise, choose **None of the above** and a *Custom* project type is created for you.
+Name your project, and then choose the project type that best fits your needs.

     <table>
     <caption>Project type use cases</caption>